secretstartups/handbook/content/handbook/legal/materials-legal-review-process.md

 1. Complete the [multiple materials review issue template](https://gitlab.com/gitlab-com/legal-and-compliance/-/issues/new?issuable_template=multiple-materials-legal-review), following the instructions in the template.
 Note that:
    - IP review is not required for materials created for [internal use](#external-vs-internal-use), only SAFE review is required;
    - For a given related purpose (like an event), only one multiple materials review issue needs to be created;
-   - For multiple materials legal review requests involving five or fewer pieces of material, legal aims to complete the review within 5 business days of submission; and
+   - For multiple materials legal review requests involving five or fewer pieces of material, legal aims to complete the review within 5 business days of submission; as noted above, the time to complete a review is subject to (i) the submission being complete (i.e., no missing materials and all other approvals are in place before legal review), and (ii) the volume of the material submitted for review; and
    - For multiple materials legal review requests involving more than five pieces of material, the DRI must, no less than 5 business days before the materials will be ready for review, (i) notify the Legal & Corporate Affairs Team in [#legal](https://app.slack.com/client/T02592416/C78E74A6L) of the upcoming event, and (ii) arrange a sync with the Team to agree a timeline for the completion of the review.
 1. As each of piece of material is ready for review, make a comment in the issue which:
    - Tags the appropriate reviewers ([`@sfriss`](https://gitlab.com/srissmiller) for internal materials, and [`@sfriss`](https://gitlab.com/srissmiller) and [`@LeeFalc`](https://gitlab.com/LeeFalc) requesting review);